- Home

 7. Look for refills

 Beauty brands are becoming more environmentally friendly, and there’s a growing number of refillable products available.
 These can cut the cost of your beauty spending and you’ll have a more sustainable routine, by simply replacing your favourite products with cheaper recyclable refills.
+Some examples of popular brands offering refills include Neal’s Yard and Charlotte Tilbury.

 8. Sign up to a beauty club

-For example, you pay £20 a month for the Liberty Beauty Drop, with the money going on a store account to be used to pay for anything you wish.
+You could sign up to major retailer sampling programmes that enable you to try a range of luxury products as part of the deal.
+For example, if you sign up for a Liberty Beauty Drop subscription costing £25 a month, £20 of this is credited to your Beauty Drop account every month and you can spend it in-store or online whenever you want.
 You’ll receive four ‘Discovery boxes’ every year to try products that are worth a total of £300, as part of the package, as well as being notified of any specific sales and promotions, and limited edition kits that also provide a cost saving.

-9. Stop slathering
+9. Stop slathering!

+It’s easy to get into the habit of applying a liberal amount of moisturiser, for example, every morning and evening.
+However, you can generally use less product than you think, which may save you a substantial amount of money over time.
 Try using a smaller amount of product, and making it go further.
 Remember, too, to cut open any tubes or packaging you’re near to finishing, as you’ll often find quite a lot left that you can’t get out any other way.

 10. Cosmetify

+Price comparison site Cosmetify aims to identify the best deals for its users on a wide range of beauty products.
+For example, at the time of writing, you could get up to 51% off certain Olaplex hair care products.
 You can also sign up for price alerts on your favourite beauty products, ensuring you’ll be notified via email whenever they drop in price.

 11. Make your own